 The Academic Letter is awarded to those students who excel academically.
 To be eligible for this letter the student shall maintain a 3.5 grade point average.
 Weighted credits will be used to determine the 3.5 average.
 The student cannot make a "C" even in a weighted class.
 The student shall be enrolled in a full course load of seven (7) classes and cannot have an early dismissal unless enrolled in a work/study program.
 The student may not be assigned to a study hall.
 The student may be enrolled in a full year course, which awards only 1⁄2 credit.
-Students who achieve this academic standing will receive their academic letter during the fall of the following year.
-Once the student has earned the initial letter and becomes eligible for a similar award in subsequent years, the student will receive a pin to be worn on the letter.
+Students who achieve this academic standing will receive their academic letter next fall.Once the student has earned the initial letter and becomes eligible for a similar award in subsequent years, they will receive a pin to be worn on it.
 Students who move at the end of the school year may request an academic letter from the assistant principal who chairs the program.